wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab3.md

 > * [Add New Column Data](https://www.youtube.com/embed/J7vWAftcGn8?start=88)
 4. Once done, `Save` the new report as `3.2_AAR_AgentState`
 5. `Review` the report by doing a preview and if all is good, this exercise is complete
-NOTE: You probably see telephony channel type unless you have created other channel type agents as well.
-7. Move to the next and last exercise
+6. Move to the next and last exercise

 # Exercise 3.3 - Create Chat Reports with Interval